 You do not need any qualifications or training to apply for this role.

-If you have related experience of caring for vulnerable people, that would be helpful, but it isn’t essential.
+It’s helpful if you have related experience of caring for vulnerable people, but it isn’t essential.

-Your life experience, your character, and the personality you bring into the home are all important qualities for residential childcare.
+Your life experience, your character, and the personality you bring into the home are the most important qualities for residential childcare.

 If you have completed relevant college courses or other training in youth work or a related field, you will have a head start on most others.

-What experience do you need for children’s residential support worker jobs?
+What experience do you need for children’s residential childcare jobs?

 If you have previously done work experience related to caring for vulnerable groups, this would certainly help your application, as would any other work experience where you have demonstrated healthcare skills.

 Volunteering shows you have taken time to help others when you didn’t have to and is looked upon well.
 Your personal life experience is also considered relevant to this role.